boneframework/lamp/README.md

 bin/stop
 ```
  ### virtual host
- Apache is set up to serve `awesome.scot` with a self signed SSL certificate in your browser (or you can change the name in `docker-compose.yml` and rebuild)
+ Apache is set up to serve `awesome.bone` with a self signed SSL certificate in your browser (or you can change the name in `docker-compose.yml` and rebuild)
  Edit your `/etc/hosts` file on your computer (`C:\Windows\system32\drivers\etc\hosts` on Windows), adding this line:
  ```
- 127.0.0.1 awesome.scot
+ 127.0.0.1 awesome.bone
  ```
 ### customising the setup
 You customise the setup if you need to.
 PHP and Apache Dockerfiles can be found in the `build` folder.

 You will notice a file named ssmtp.conf.
 This LAMP stack uses Mailhog, so you can check all would-have-been-sent emails
-by going to `awesome.scot:8025`.
+by going to `awesome.bone:8025`.

 There is a `.env` file which you add to